tkeranen666/cis237assignment3/README.md

 It may be benificial for you to create extra methods within the droid sub classes.
 You are not limited to the ones mentioned.
 You may even find it useful to make some additional ones that are protected and virtual.

 ## Outside Resources Used
+No outside resources used.

 ## Known Problems, Issues, And/Or Errors in the Program
+For some reason I could not get the program to do calculations in Utility's CalculateTotalCost method.